What is Video Streaming: System Requirements Comparison

 OBS Studio, Streamlabs OBS, and Wirecast all support as many sources as you can connect for your broadcasts.
 With Wirecast, you can even stream multiple, separate live broadcast streams from the same machine.

 Generally, the limiting factor here is your hardware, rather than the software itself.
-Once you start inputting a range of cameras, animations, and so on, the load to a computer becomes taxing.
+Once you start inputting a range of cameras, animations, and so on, the load on a computer becomes taxing.
 Sufficient RAM, a fast RAID or SSD disk, and a powerful processor make all the difference here.

 As we mentioned, vMix comes in six versions.
 Each version supports a different number of inputs.
 The Basic and Basic HD versions of vMix only support four total inputs.
 Each camera, image, animation, audio source, or other input counts against that limit.